Part 8 (Twin Peaks)

-"Part 8", also known as "The Return, Part 8", is the eighth episode of the third season of the TV series Twin Peaks.
-It was written by Mark Frost and David Lynch, directed by Lynch, and stars Kyle MacLachlan.
-"Part 8" was broadcast on June 25, 2017, on Showtime and was watched by an audience of 246,000 viewers in the United States.
+"Part 8", also known as "Gotta Light?", is the eighth episode of the third season of the American surrealist mystery-horror drama television series Twin Peaks.
+It was written by series creators Mark Frost and David Lynch, directed by Lynch, and stars Kyle MacLachlan.
+"Part 8" was first broadcast on June 25, 2017, on Showtime, and was watched by an audience of 246,000 viewers in the United States.
 The episode is composed of lengthy, surreal scenes, with very little dialogue throughout, and was largely shot in black and white.
-It received critical acclaim.
+Critics and audiences overwhelming praised the episode for its visuals, sound design, tone, and thematic depth.
+However, some viewers found the narrative's abstract nature confusing and lacking in coherency.

 Plot

 Background

 The small town of Twin Peaks, Washington, has been shocked by the murder of schoolgirl Laura Palmer (Sheryl Lee) and the attempted murder of her friend Ronette Pulaski (Phoebe Augustine).
 FBI special agent Dale Cooper (Kyle MacLachlan) has been sent to the town to investigate and has discovered that the killer was Laura's father, Leland Palmer (Ray Wise), who acted while possessed by a demonic entity—Killer BOB (Frank Silva).
 At the end of the original series, Cooper was trapped in the Black Lodge, an extra-dimensional place, by BOB, who let out Cooper's doppelgänger to use him as his physical access to the world.
 Twenty-five years after those events, Cooper manages to escape the Lodge through a portal between worlds; during this process, he was supposed to replace the doppelgänger, but instead he takes the place of a second doppelgänger (known as Dougie Jones), fabricated by the first as a patsy for the exchange.
 Cooper's doppelgänger, exhausted from the process, crashes his car and passes out, allowing the police to capture him; at the station, he uses the information in his possession to blackmail Warden Murphy (James Morrison) into releasing him and his partner, Ray Monroe (George Griffith).